 Prairiesun Organics Case Overview 2017

 This case is closed as of 30 January 18 by the South Dakota Dept of Agriculture Pesticide division.
-The pilot was found guilty of violating federal labeling laws, however, the family has suffered thousands of dollars in losses and there is no recompense from the aerial applicator for Prairiesun Organics because SDDA does not require aerial applicators to carry liability insurance nor to disclose it in damage claims.
+The pilot, Blain Iverson, was found guilty of violating federal labeling laws, however, the family has suffered thousands of dollars in losses in which the commercial applicator has refused to provide any recompense.
 The family presented their case before the South Dakota Senate Ag Committee hearing on SB179 on 6 February 2018.
 They are strong voices for stopping drift onto organic farms and finding a solution to this problem in South Dakota.